stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 - **DevContainer Integration**: Added Terraform support to the devcontainer by including the `ghcr.io/devcontainers/features/terraform:1` feature and enabling Terraform-specific VS Code settings
 - **Pre-commit Validation**: Integrated `terraform_fmt` and `terraform_validate` hooks into `.pre-commit-config.yaml` for automatic formatting and validation of Terraform files
-- **Terraform Configuration**: Added configuration files in `infrastructure/terraform/` for log-based metrics and dashboard resources
+- **Terraform Configuration**: Added configuration files in `infrastructure/terraform/` for log-based metrics, monitoring dashboard resources, uptime checks, and Cloud Scheduler jobs
+- **Infrastructure as Code Resources**:
+  - Log-based metrics for requests, errors, latency, and validation warnings
+  - Comprehensive monitoring dashboard in Google Cloud Console
+  - Uptime check for the /health endpoint with content validation
+  - Cloud Scheduler job that runs every 5 minutes to monitor the health endpoint
 - **Deployment Scripts**: Created `setup_terraform.sh`, `deploy_dashboard.sh`, and `health_check.sh` for streamlined setup and deployment
 - **Comprehensive Documentation**: Added detailed documentation in `docs/terraform_monitoring_setup.md` and `docs/terraform_precommit_validation.md`
 - **Legacy Script Deprecation**: Marked `create_api_dashboard.sh` as deprecated, advising users to switch to the Terraform-based setup

 This implementation provides a more robust, version-controlled approach to infrastructure management, particularly for monitoring resources.
-It creates log-based metrics for requests, errors, latency, and validation warnings, along with a comprehensive monitoring dashboard in Google Cloud Console.
+The use of Terraform ensures consistency across environments, better visibility into infrastructure changes through version control, and a more maintainable approach to infrastructure management.

 ### Google Cloud Logging Implementation